What I help with

 emotional intensity or sudden shifts in state

-challenges with regulation, pacing, energy, or recovery
+difficulty with transitions, structure, pacing, energy, or recovery

 -